Lady Pamela Hicks: Official duties

-In November 1947, Lady Pamela acted as a bridesmaid to then-Princess Elizabeth at her 1947 wedding to Prince Philip, Duke of Edinburgh.
-As lady-in-waiting to Princess Elizabeth she was with her and the Duke of Edinburgh in Kenya when George VI died on 6 February 1952.
+In November 1947, Mountbatten was a bridesmaid to then-Princess Elizabeth at her wedding to Prince Philip.
+As lady-in-waiting to Elizabeth, she was with her and Philip in Kenya when George VI died on 6 February 1952.
 In late 1953 and early 1954, she accompanied the Queen as lady-in-waiting on the royal tour to Jamaica, Panama, Fiji, Tonga, New Zealand, Australia, Ceylon, Aden, Libya, Malta and Gibraltar.

-Lady Pamela was the Corps Commandant of the Girls' Nautical Training Corps from around 1952 to around 1959.
+Mountbatten was the Corps Commandant of the Girls' Nautical Training Corps from around 1952 to around 1959.